ShanshanLi-cobo/cobo-waas2-java-sdk/docs/CreateAddressBookParam.md

 # CreateAddressBookParam

-The request body to add an address to your Address Book.
+The request body to create address book.

 ## Properties